LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

   }
 ```

-Both the main application container and the litestream sidecar access the same ephemeral storage volume.
+Both the main application container and the Litestream sidecar access the same ephemeral storage volume.
+Using ephemeral storage here also solves our data colocation problem: If the storage does not need to be retained across application starts, the `Pod` can be started on any node in the cluster.

+> ![tip]
+> The **ephemeral storage** means that the storage is permanently deleted after the `Pod` is stopped.
+> That means every time the `Pod` starts, it starts with an empty storage folder.

 The `mount_path` above is configured as a parameter to the Terraform module.
 We use the same parameter to create a `ConfigMap` that holds the configuration file for Litestream.